Want to start an ecommerce business? Look no further than WooCommerce.

 WooCommerce is competitive with leading enterprise ecommerce applications, but because it’s free, any business or entrepreneur can take advantage of its capabilities without having to commit to expensive support contracts or proprietary software licenses.

 You should note that certain third-party applications for payments with WooCommerce and other extensions may cost money, but this will not be directed to WooCommerce themselves.
+You'll also need to power your online store with WooCommerce hosting.

-2. WooCommerce Is Modular
+2. WooCommerce is Modular

 To really understand what WooCommerce is, we have to examine its modular framework.
 Just like WordPress, WooCommerce includes a rich set of features that can be extended with the addition of plugins.
 Retailers who use WooCommerce benefit twice from this modularity: they have access to thousands of WordPress plugins and themes as well as hundreds of ecommerce-specific extensions built just for WooCommerce.

-3. WooCommerce Is WordPress
+3. WooCommerce is WordPress

 “But isn’t WooCommerce just WordPress?”